-Table IRRBB: Interest rate exposures in banking book
+Table IRRBBA: Interest rate risk in banking book - risk management objectives and policies

-Interest rate risk means the risk to the Bank's financial condition resulting from adverse movements in interest rates.
+Interest rate risk means the risk to the Group's financial condition resulting from adverse movements in interest rates.
 It primarily results from the mismatches in the repricing of interest-bearing assets, liabilities, and off-balance sheet items in the banking book.

-The framework adopted by the Bank to measure interest rate risk exposures arising from its banking book positions is consistent with the guidelines set out by the HKMA in its Supervisory Policy Manual on Interest Rate Risk Management.
+The framework adopted by the Group to measure interest rate risk exposures arising from its banking book positions is consistent with the guidelines set out by the HKMA in its Supervisory Policy Manual on Interest Rate Risk in the Banking Book ("IRRBB").
 From an earnings perspective, interest rate risk is the risk that the net income arising from future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 From an economic value perspective, interest rate risk is the risk that the economic value of a financial instrument will fluctuate because of changes in market interest rates.
-The Bank takes on interest rate risk from both perspectives in the banking book.
+The Group takes on interest rate risk from both perspectives in the banking book.
 As such, the interest margins or net interest income and the economic value of the capital may increase or decrease as a result of such changes or in the event that unexpected movements arise.